 What is The Lowest ATAR Score for Medicine?

 The lowest ATAR for non-rural applicants in Australia is 95, and for rural applicants is 91.3.

 8. Closing Words

-Although becoming a doctor in Australia is a long process and requires a lot of dedication, commitment, and determination, it is definitely worth it as you will be representing one of the most rewarding careers in the world.
+Although becoming a doctor in Australia is a long process and requires a lot of dedication, commitment, and determination, it is worth it, as you will be representing one of the most rewarding careers in the world.